 Amazon provides all the tools, documentation, and sample code you need to develop secure, reliable, and scalable Java applications on the AWS cloud.
-Eclipse Java IDE users can get started with the SDK easily using the AWS Toolkit for Eclipse.
-The AWS Toolkit for Eclipse is a plug-in for the Eclipse Java IDE that makes it easier for developers to develop, deploy, and debug Java applications using Amazon Web Services.
+Eclipse Java IDE users can easily get started with the SDK using the AWS Toolkit for Eclipse.
+The AWS Toolkit for Eclipse is a plug-in for the Eclipse Java IDE, making it easier for developers to develop, deploy, and debug Java applications using Amazon Web Services.

 Amazon also provides a dedicated set of APIs for for many AWS services including Amazon S3, Amazon EC2, DynamoDB, and more.
 The single, downloadable package includes the AWS Java library, code samples, and documentation.

-Google App Engine applications are easy to create, easy to maintain, and easy to scale as your traffic and data storage needs change.
+Google App Engine applications are easy to create, maintain, and scale as your traffic and data storage needs change.
 With App Engine, there are no servers to maintain.
-You simply upload your application and it’s ready to go.
+You upload your application, and its ready to go.

 App Engine allows you to easily deploy and run standard Java web applications using either Servlets or server code that listens on port

-To run an application on App Engine, you will need:
+To run an application on App Engine, you will need the following: